Not all wine is vegan. Here’s why…

 When wines are young, they are naturally hazy and contain tiny molecules such as phenolics, tartrates and harsh tannins.
 These are all a natural product of the winemaking process and in no way harmful.
 However, we modern wine-drinkers don’t like drinking hazy wines.
 We prefer our wines to be clear and bright.

-According to our winemaker, Duncan, “Fining is the process where a substance (fining agent) is added to the wine to create a bond with suspended particles, producing larger particles that will fall out of the wine more readily and rapidly” – yep, our eyes are glazing over too.
+According to our winemaker, “Fining is the process where a substance (fining agent) is added to the wine to create a bond with suspended particles, producing larger particles that will fall out of the wine more readily and rapidly” – yep, our eyes are glazing over too.
 Look, if you understand the science behind it, good for you, but basically – the crux of it is, animal products are used to clarify most of the wines we drink.

 Traditionally the most commonly used fining agents are proteins like casein (milk protein), albumin (egg whites), gelatin (animal protein) and isinglass (fish bladder protein).
 Keep in mind that these are not additives – these products are all filtered out by the time the wine gets to you and me, so wine is still considered vegetarian, but it’s the process and the fact that animal products are used at all that makes most wine non-vegan.

 So what’s the alternative to using animal proteins to make wine?
-Well, according to winemaker Duncan, “As vegans are well aware, proteins are found in many plant-based products.
+Well, according to winemaker Dwayne, “As vegans are well aware, proteins are found in many plant-based products.
 And at 6ft6, we find that potato and pea proteins work just as well as gelatin and egg whites.”

 Where to buy vegan wine?